If you find the text too small to read on this website, press the CTRL button and,

 I mean, although it wasn't always cricket, I have had some terrific innings.
 Yes, there was some underarm bowling and ball tampering going on and I got caught out a few times but, although I dropped quite a few, I also had some brilliant catches and, as we all know, it's catches that win matches.

 Still, it's a bit of an untidy number, isn't it?
-Maybe I cut back on coffee and red meat to round it out to an even 5500.
+Maybe I cut back on coffee and Coke and red meat to round it out to an even 5500.

 Anyway, I'm off to the pool now for a few laps before my time has elapsed.
 Talk to you again tomorrow - 5500 minus 1.
 Memento mori!